troglobit/finit/README.md

 --------

 Finit comes with a traditional configure script to control features and optional plugins to enable.
+It does however depend on two external libraries that provide some frog DNA needed:

+- libuEv
+- libite (-lite)

+Like most free/open source software that uses `configure` they deafult to install to `/usr/local`.
+However, some Linux distributions do no longer search that path for installed software, e.g. Fedora and Alpine Linux.
+To get finit's configure script to find its dependencies you have to help the `pkg-config` tool a bit if you do not change the default prefix path:

+    PKG_CONFIG_LIBDIR=/usr/local/lib/pkgconfig ./configure

 Below are a few of the main switches to
 configure:

 * `--disable-inetd`: Disable the built-in inetd server.